SpamTagger/st-exim/README.md

 # Notes for future releases

-MailCleaner specific build options are defined in `DEBIAN/EDITME`.
+SpamTagger specific build options are defined in `DEBIAN/EDITME`.
 These need to be updated appropriately based on Exim changelogs (for new features, deprecations and renaming of options).

 It would be best practice to increment the default version number within `Dockerfile` and this document.